Kerchner’s

 exogenous DNA into its genome.
 Compare Mutation.

-Transition - A type of base pair, nucleotide
+Transition - A type of base pair,

-with another pyrimidine (e.g., replacing base pair GC
+or of a pyrimidine with another pyrimidine (e.g., replacing base pair GC with

-with base pair AT).
-In this example the pyrimidine base C is replaced with the pyrimidine
+base pair AT).
+In this example the

-base T in the coding strand.
 This type of mutation is much more common than a transversion.
-Compare to Transversion.
+Compare to

+Transversion.
 See SNP, UEP, Base, and Mutation.

 Translation - The process in which the